-Pavtube MTS/M2TS Converter for Mac - more than converting AVCHD for using in Avid MC, this Mac app also comes with optimal format profiles for a wide range of other NLEs, such as Final Cut Pro, iMovie, Final Cut Express, Adobe Premiere, Sony Vegas, and Adobe Premiere.
+Pavtube MTS/M2TS Converter for Mac - more than converting AVCHD for using in Avid MC, this Mac app also comes with optimal format profiles for a wide range of other NLEs, such as Final Cut Pro, iMovie, Final Cut Express, Adobe Premiere, Sony Vegas.
 With advanced encoding technology, it generates files with best image and sound quality, no audio and video out of sync issues, no visible quality loss.

 1. The free trial version is provided for you to see if it would be able to convert your AVCHD format video from a Sony HD Handycam.

 2. The trial version will create videos with PAVTUBE logo standing in the center of the output image.
 To bypass the watermark, you should purchase its full version.

 How to get Sony NEX-VG900/VG30 1080 50p/60p AVCHD to work with Avid Media Composer?

 Step 1.
 Load source media into the Pavtube MTS Converter for Mac

 Start up Pavtube MTS/M2TS Converter as a Sony VG900/VG30 camera converter for Mac.
 Click "Add video" or "Add from folder" icon to load your source files directly from your camera, or from a card reader, or from the file folder that contains the source MTS videos stored on your computer's hard disk drive.

 If you are working on Mountain Lion 10.8, you are suggested directly dragging and dropping your mts files into the program.
 Yosemite can also run this app without any jerky.

 Step 2.
 Select "Avid DNxHD (*.mov)" as output format for Avid Media Composer